ben-jamming-reilly/OffCampus/README.md

-# RateMyLandlord
+# OffCampus

 A simple web app to for college students to find cheap affordable off-campus housing.
-RML is inspired by RateMyProfessor in the sense of commuity review.
+OffCampus is inspired by RateMyProfessor in the sense of commuity review.
 Post houses you've lived in and look at other peoples experiences at that house.
 Lastly, get connected with a landlord.

 ## To Configure